aimat-lab/opXRD-paper/README.md

 ## Example

 The paper `paper.pdf` was produced with the style file.
 The LaTeX file `paper.tex` illustrates how to use the new commands defined in the style file.
 The new mathematical commands are defined in `math.sty`, which is [available in this GitHub repository](https://github.com/pmichaillat/latex-math).

+## Reference

+As much as possible the style file follows Matthew Butterick's wonderful typographical advice in [Practical Typography](https://practicaltypography.com).